rcgsheffield/airbods/README.md

 For an overview, see this blog post "[Supporting airborne infection research with data engineering](https://casestudiesrcg.blogspot.com/2021/11/supporting-airborne-infection-research.html)" by the Research & Innovation IT team in IT Services at the University of Sheffield.

+The prototype of this system is in [rcgsheffield/ventilation-for-hospitality](https://github.com/rcgsheffield/ventilation-for-hospitality).

 # Overview

 ## Architecture